Bar (Slovenian TV series): Season 2

-Competitors have run the basement pub Centre Bachus in Congress Square in Ljubljana.
+Competitors run the basement pub Centre Bachus in Congress Square in Ljubljana.

 In the second season, the contestants were originally divided into two groups ("white" and "black").
-The groups were disbanded after opening the envelopes in the sixth week of the competition.
-When at the end of the sixth week of the show had to move rider Tina, she was replaced by her twin sister Ines.
+The groups were disbanded in the sixth week of the competition.
+When contestant Tina had to leave at the end of the show's sixth week, she was replaced by her twin sister, Ines.